 And the people you want to do business with probably follow hashtags that interest them.
 So if you create posts that use the hashtags your audience might be searching for or following, then you might get your content seen by more of your potential customers.

-For example, if we wanted to attract more business coaches as clients, we could create a post along the lines of:
+For example, if I wanted to attract more business coaches as clients, I could create a post along the lines of:

 “Business coaches – did you know that having a blog could help you establish your credibility, showcase your expertise and drive more traffic to your website?
 As a result, you can win more of the clients you want. #businesscoaches #businesscoaching #businessmentors”

-Now we’re not saying a post like that will win us an influx of new business, but it might attract a couple of profile views, maybe one or two connection requests.
-And that’s one or two new connections who work in the industry we want to work with who will now be seeing more of our content.
+Now I’m not saying a post like that will win me an influx of new business, but it might attract a couple of profile views, maybe one or two connection requests.
+And that’s one or two new connections who work in the industry I want to work with who will now be seeing more of my content.

 When you write a post, LinkedIn gives it a URL – a unique link – so that you can share it elsewhere.
 When you use hashtags, the first three hashtags are used in the URL.
 If your post doesn’t use hashtags, LinkedIn simply pulls through words from the post itself.

-Here’s an example where the hashtags #makeyourcopycount #contentwriting and #linkedin were used in the post.
+Here’s and example where I’ve used the hashtags #makeyourcopycount, #contentwriting and #linkedin:

-As you can see, the hashtags appear in order after the profile name and before the unique number.
+As you can see, the hashtags appear in order after my profile name and before the unique number.